ArduPilot/ardupilot/libraries/AP_FETtecOneWire/README.md

 FETtec OneWire is an [ESC](https://en.wikipedia.org/wiki/Electronic_speed_control) communication protocol created by Felix Niessen (former Flyduino KISS developer) from [FETtec](https://fettec.net).
 It is a (bidirectional) [digital half-duplex asynchronous serial communication protocol](https://en.wikipedia.org/wiki/Asynchronous_serial_communication) running at 2Mbit/s Baudrate.
 It requires a single wire connection (hence the name OneWire) regardless of the number of ESCs connected.
-Unlike Dshot, the FETtec OneWire protocol does not need one DMA channel per ESC for bidirectional communication.
+Unlike bidirectional-Dshot, the FETtec OneWire protocol does not need one DMA channel per ESC for bidirectional communication.

 For purchase, connection and configuration information please see the [Ardupilot FETtec OneWire wiki page](https://ardupilot.org/copter/docs/common-fettec-onewire.html).

 ## Ardupilot to ESC protocol

 The FETtec OneWire protocol supports up to 22 ESCs.
-As most copters only use at most 12 motors the Ardupilot implementation suports only 12 to save memory.
+As most copters only use at most 12 motors, Ardupilot's implementation suports only 12 to save memory.

 There are two types of messages sent to the ESCs: